Molesmalo/StarWarsMod4AirMash/Features.md

     - More beautiful background resources
     - 3D animations for every ship!
 Let's give this 2D game a new 3D perspective!
-    - Statistics
+    - ~~Statistics~~ (it's now being developed by STEAMROLLER, check for STATSBOT in CTF)
-    - Friend Lists
+    - Friends Lists
     - And more!

 Of course, feedback, opinions and feature suggestions are greatly appreciated!